arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 ### Application Examples

-**Bluetooth:** The communications chipset on the MKR WiFi 1010 is something pretty unique.
-In the world of microcontroller platforms, since this can be both a BLE and Bluetooth® client and host device.
+**Bluetooth:** The communications chipset on the MKR WiFi 1010 is something pretty unique in the world of microcontroller platforms, since this can be both a BLE and Bluetooth® client and host device.

 **WiFi:**  The WiFi connectivity is performed with a module from u-blox, the NINA-W10, a low power chipset operating in the 2.4GHz range.